Azure/kubernetes-hackfest/labs/networking/calico-lab-exercise/modules/using-observability-tools.md

 5. Network Sets

-    Calico offers `GlobalThreatfeed` resource to prevent known bad actors from accessing Kubernetes pods.
+    a.
+Calico Cloud & Calico EE offers `GlobalThreatfeed` resource to prevent known bad actors from accessing Kubernetes pods.
 We will configure a `Network Set` resource to reference an external threatfeed which will dynamically update the IP addresses or FQDNs/domains.
 Then we configure a network policy to deny traffic to these blacklisted destinations.

     ```bash